Halloween is over and the festive period is nearly on us. Organized shoppers may even already have a solid idea of what they're going to buy.

 For starters, make sure you’re signed up with Google My Business.
 It’s free, and it puts your name, address and phone number on Google Maps.
 This listing has a multitude of benefits like letting people know your hours of operation and directions to your store.

-Amplify your brand and engage your audience with Posts on Google.
+Once you've done this, you can then amplify your brand and engage your audience with Posts on Google.
 This handy tool allows you to post updates about deals, promotions or events you might be putting forward for holiday shopping.
 This information then appears directly on the SERP, which means you are communicating with your customers before they have even reached your website.

 3. Prepare ads and specials